manny9797/Audio-classification/README.md

 # Audio-classification
 Audio classification using python

-The work report is available on the pdf "Report_exam_winter_2023"
+The project's report is available on the pdf "Report_exam_winter_2023"